 Why it matters

-• Declassified documents suggest potential collusion between high-ranking officials and journalists to undermine Trump, raising concerns about media integrity.
+• Declassified documents suggest potential collusion between high-ranking officials and journalists to undermine Trump.

 What’s next

-• Investigations into the origins of the Russiagate narrative are ongoing, with potential implications for those involved.
+• Investigations into the origins of the Russiagate narrative are ongoing.

-• Calls for transparency regarding the identities of leakers and their connections to journalists may intensify.
+• Calls for transparency regarding the identities of the leakers and their sources are expected.